 Steps to format a Reference Letter

-The reference letter should highlight the sender’s name and receiver’s name and address, subject, contact information of both the parties and signature beside stating the purpose of writing the recommendation letter.
+The reference letter should highlight the sender’s name and receiver’s name and address, subject, the contact information of both the parties and signature besides stating the purpose of writing the recommendation letter.
 Each paragraph encompasses important summary about the candidate which can be best described this way: